KurtSanders/STAmbientWeather/README.md

 ## Known Issues
 1. Units of measure shown on the DTH are set from your [Ambient Dashboard Unit Settings](https://dashboard.ambientweather.net/settings) and this ST application has only been tested using USA imperial units setting.
 2. Setting this application's Refresh rate to 1 minute may cause an occasional ST console debug log "excessive http requests" debug error from ST.  ST rate limits their external http calls to avoid blacklisting.
 The application will re-send the Ambient Weather® API http request when it encounters a ST rate limiting error.
+3. SmartThings devices force a 'round down' on ALL displayed numeric values in the devices' Tile less than 0.1 to GT 0.
+Therefore, when an Ambient sensor reports a sensor that is below 0.1 and GT 0, this app will round the numeric value up to .1.
+To get at the unrounded values, please use the attribute names with a suffix of '_real'.

 ## Previous Old/Legacy Versions